nicc777/kubernetes-cicd-lab-local/task_03_deploy_gitlab_docker.md

 > **Warning**
 > This process will make your LAB environment insecure and it is highly recommended that he LAB network is in a network that does not allow any direct connection from the Internet.

+Refer to the [Docker documentation](https://docs.docker.com/engine/security/protect-access/#use-tls-https-to-protect-the-docker-daemon-socket) to secure your exposed Docker TCP port.

 # Running Gitlab in Docker

 > **Warning**